ethanchuicy/insti_resistance_model/README.md

-# Linear regression Model for Machine Learning Prediction of HIV1 Drug Resistance against Integrase Strand Transfer Inhibitors
+# Linear Regression Model for INSTI resistance

 This repository contains code used in the publication:
 Machine Learning Prediction of HIV1 Drug Resistance against Integrase Strand Transfer Inhibitors, Ching Yu Chui and A.W.
 Edith Chan, Journal, 2025.